 Only users who have ‘ALL’ access at the ‘CATALOG’ scope have access to Data Registration.

 The Data Registration feature allows data administrators to crawl S3 paths and automatically discover data sets, infer their schema, and easily register them in the catalog.
+When configured, tags can also automatically be applied during data discovery and registration to aid in categorizing, searching, and applying access controls to newly registered datasets.

 Create a crawler